richardcrng/richard.ng/_garden/digital garden.md

 Whilst [[philosophy of the digital garden|I'm developing my own personal philosophy]], I think there are commonalities across [[digital gardens that I like|other digital gardens]]:

 1. **Through the rabbit hole**.
 A digital garden is like a portal into a space that is uniquely yours.
-Visitors *should* be able to get lost.
+Visitors *should* be able to get lost ([and tweet about enjoying this as an experience!](https://twitter.com/BrunoArine/status/1330874011870523395)).

 This leads to things like:
 - [[bi-directional linking|bi-directionality]]